harveyxia/bittorrent/README.md

 - Instead of downloading a piece from a peer one block at a time, we download a piece all at once.
 - We request pieces in simple sequential order instead of seeking the rarest piece first.
 - We do not implement optimistic unchoking.
 This does not affect files with at most 4 peers, which suffices for the tests that we've written.
+- Upon joining, a peer connects will all other peers.
+We could instead contact a fixed number of peers and allow any peer to initiate a connection with any other peer.

-Implementing any of these features would improve the performance of the application.
+Implementing any of these features would improve the speed or scalability of the application.